kontainapp/guide/getting_started/windows.md

 Hopefully, this gets you started on trying out Kontain on Windows and using Vagrant.

-Please note that if you want to test out Kontain with docker-compose on Vagrant, please see the instructions in the Vagrantfile
+Please note that if you want to test out Kontain with docker-compose on Vagrant, please see the instructions in the [Vagrantfile](https://raw.githubusercontent.com/kontainapp/guide/main/_vagrantfiles/vagrantfile_win).

+### The Vagrantfile
+Here is the [link](https://raw.githubusercontent.com/kontainapp/guide/main/_vagrantfiles/vagrantfile_win ) to the Vagrantfile used to create a self-provisioning Vagrant VM with Kontain installed.